 An elementary program designed to teach students in the first and second grades about electric safety.
 Everyone enjoys the many conveniences of electricity, but too often it is taken for granted and we forget how dangerous electricity can be.
 Be Safety Smart emphasizes these points and introduces the students to some of the equipment that linemen wear on the job.
 Central also has an electric safety demo unit that features Neon Leon and Lightning Liz.
 Leon and Liz are made to make unsafe decisions and get “zapped” when they neglect to Be Safety Smart.
 This is a program the kids really enjoy, yet it reminds them of lessons we all need to know.
 Together, with Louie the Lightning Bug, students and Central will learn what it means to Be Safety Smart.
 Contact Central to schedule a safety presentation for your class or student organization!

-- Applicants must be members of the 2020-21 Junior Class in a school within the CREC service territory.
+- Applicants must be members of the 2021-22 Junior Class in a school within the Central service territory.

-- After review of the applications, five students will be selected for final interviews.
-Two of those will be awarded a $2,000 dollar scholarship.
-The three remaining finalist will receive $250 dollar scholarships.
+- After a review of the applications, five students will be selected for final interviews.
+Two of those will be awarded an all-expense trip to Washington D.C.
+The three remaining students will receive $1,000 scholarships.

-- Applicants must be able to participate in the interview process by appointment during the week of March 22-26, 2021 at CREC, 3305 S. Boomer Rd., Stillwater, OK.
+- Applicants must be able to participate in the interview process by appointment during the week of March 8-9, 2022 at Central, 3305 S. Boomer Rd., Stillwater, OK.
 More details will be provided to those selected for interviews.

 - Each applicant shall submit a completed application online.